x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/conditional-mail-routing.md

 10. Click **Next**.
 The **Routing** screen appears.

 11. Enter one or more smart hosts in the text box.
-(These are the smart hosts to which Microsoft 365 or Office 365 will deliver email messages.)
+(These smart hosts are the ones to which Microsoft 365 or Office 365 will deliver email messages.)

 > [!NOTE]
 > You must provide either the domain name or the IP address of the server.